 What does a background check show when it is run through an FBI database?

 Usually, FBI checks refer to the Integrated Automated Fingerprint Identification System (IAFIS).
 IAFIS is the hub of the FBI's background screening process.
 It is a fingerprint database that includes more than 70 million records.
-Fingerprints are on file in the FBI database for criminal offenders and anyone who has legally purchased a firearm or sought a job for which fingerprinting is a requirement.
+Fingerprints are on file in the FBI database for criminal offenders and anyone who has legally purchased a firearm or sought a job where fingerprinting is a requirement.
 It includes many positions in government, education, and healthcare.